2016 United States House of Representatives elections in Pennsylvania: District 2

 The 2nd district includes parts of West Philadelphia, North Philadelphia and Northwest Philadelphia in addition to Lower Merion Township in Montgomery County.
-Incumbent Chaka Fattah, who had represented the district since 1995, was re-elected with 88% of the vote in 2014 and the district has a PVI of D+38.
+Incumbent Chaka Fattah, who had represented the district since 1995, was re-elected with 88% of the vote in 2014, and the district had a PVI of D+38.

 Democratic primary

 Fattah was defeated in the Democratic primary by state Representative Dwight E. Evans.